 1. 3D Builder

-3D Builder is a program that is becoming increasingly popular, and is included in many versions of Windows 10 as basic software.
+3D Builder is becoming increasingly popular, and is included in many versions of Windows 10 as basic software.

-TinkerCAD is a 3D program that is browser-based, and thus works no matter where you are.
-This CAD program is very friendly to beginners in CAD and 3D printing, which is why we highly recommend this to beginners.
+TinkerCAD is a 3D program that is browser-based.
+Therefore, it works no matter where you are.
+This CAD program is suitable for beginners in CAD and 3D printing.

 3. 3D Slash

-Other features include logo support.
-The logo generator imports an image and creates a 3D model, while the text maker allows you to enter and format text and turn it into 3D text.
+Another notable feature of the software is logo support.
+The logo generator imports an image and creates a 3D model, while the text maker allows you to enter, format text and turn it into 3D text.

 3D Slash is free and browser-based.
 You can get a local offline version that is supported in many operating systems at extra cost.

-This CAD design program for 3D printers is another easy to learn.
-The method of designing models differs slightly from the others.
+This CAD design program for 3D printers is another one that is easy to learn.
+However, the method of designing models differs slightly from the others.

-Figura is a reasonably sophisticated CAD program for 3D printers that has a bit more advanced features, which many people like.
+Figura is a reasonably sophisticated CAD program for 3D printers that has a bit more advanced features that many people like.